 Relying solely on hardware for your security services can result in unfortunate downtime.
 For a security service provider, downtime can be catastrophic, possibly resulting in steep regulatory fines, lost business continuity and damaged reputation.

-Implementing cloud software reduces your reliance on hardware.
-Cloud platforms can deliver updates to in-the-field installations automatically without the need for individual downloads.
+Using cloud platforms reduces your reliance on hardware.
+They deliver updates to in-the-field installations automatically without the need for individual downloads.
 By eliminating the need for every device to download the hardware and software required to access specific information, every device is relieved of the cost and burden of storing all that information — optimizing the efficiency of devices across the enterprise.

 A secure cloud platform is a critical component of business continuity and disaster planning, including recovering from data breaches and ransomware.
 Creating a security strategy should include backup procedures, forensic discovery, data recovery and guidelines for implementation, testing and maintenance.